Just how fast can an elephant run? They’re the biggest land animals in the world. You may be surprised to see just how fast elephants can get.

-Will elephants give a warning before they run towards you?
+Will elephants give a warning before they run toward you?

-Thankfully, if an elephant is gong to charge you, it’ll first give you some warning.
+Thankfully, if an elephant is going to charge you, it’ll first give you some warning.

 One thing to look out for is if an elephant is flapping its ears and stamping its feet.
-Also keep an eye out for its trunk.
-If it’s curled inwards, that’s attack position.
+Also, keep an eye out for its trunk.
+If it’s curled inwards, that’s the attack position.

 If they’re doing these things while looking in your direction, it’s warning you that they’re about to charge you.